-(i) Reinsurance and retrocession premiums
+Reinsurance and retrocession premiums

-Reinsurance and retrocession premiums written/expensed are generally recognized in the Statement of Comprehensive Income proportionally over the period of coverage.
+Reinsurance and retrocession premiums written/expensed are generally recognized in the statement of comprehensive income proportionally over the period of coverage.
 Reinsurance and retrocession premiums are shown before deduction of commission and are gross of any taxes or duties levied on premiums.
 Reinsurance and retrocession premium adjustments are recognized in the statement of comprehensive income in the period in which they are determined.

 In the case of the proportional treaties and affinity business, revenue cannot be reliably determined at the moment the business is accepted.
 However, periodic account statement presentations are established among the conditions of the agreement.
-The underwritten risks from the reporting period is revealed in these presentations.
-The revenue reported is recorded in the accounting system then.
-This revenue recognition method is based on Section 2.30 and 2.31, Recognition of Assets, Liabilities, Income and Expenses, from IFRS for SME's.
+The underwritten risks from the reporting period is revealed in these presentations and the revenue reported is recorded in the accounting system then.
+This revenue recognition method is based on Section 2.30 and 2.31, Recognition of Assets, Liabilities, Income and Expenses, under the IFRS for SMEs Accounting Standard.
 In this section, "Reliability of Measurement" the standard states: "When a reasonable estimate cannot be made, the item is not recognized in the financial statements.
 An item that fails to meet the recognition criteria may qualify for recognition at a later date as a result of subsequent circumstances or events."
-The Company bases its estimates on historical results, taking into consideration the type of transaction and the specifics of each arrangement.

-(ii) Commission income
+Commission income